usetech-llc/cosmos_api_dotnet/docs/demos/demo_milestone2.md

 ### Usage example is provided

-All examples are provided in the [README](../README.md) also any unit test can provide an additional example.
+All examples are provided in the [Docuemntation](../index.md), which is also hosted on [ReadTheDocs](https://cosmos-api-dotnet.readthedocs.io/en/latest/), also any unit test can provide an additional example.

 ## Deliverable 5